 The cookies can be stored in an airtight container at room temperature for up to 4 days.

 You may find that the powdered sugar "melts" in the cookies as they sit.
 Feel free to dust the cookies with powdered sugar again just before serving.

 More lemon desserts!

 If you’ve tried this lemon cookie recipe, don’t forget to rate the recipe and leave me a comment below.
 I love to hear from people who've made my recipes!

 - ½ cup butter at cool room temperature

 - ½ cup powdered sugar

 - ½ teaspoon baking powder

-- In the bowl of a standing mixer on medium speed, cream the butter and sugars together until well blended.
+- In the bowl of a stand mixer, cream the butter and sugars together until well blended.
 Scrape down the sides of the bowl.

-- With the mixer on low speed, add eggs, one at a time, until blended.
+- With the mixer on low speed, add eggs, one at a time, and mix until blended.

-- Add lemon juice and zest, mixing until blended.
+- Add lemon juice and zest, mixing until combined.

-- Preheat oven to 375 degrees.
-Line 2 baking sheets with parchment paper or silicone baking mat.
+- Preheat oven to 375 F. Line 2 baking sheets with parchment paper or silicone baking mat.

-- Drop by rounded scoopfuls (I used a small cookie scoop) onto prepared baking sheets.
+- Drop by 1.5 tablespoon scoops (a medium cookie scoop) onto prepared baking sheets.
 Bake until edges are firm with no color, about 7-10 minutes.

 - Let cool on baking sheets for 5 minutes, then transfer to cooling racks and let cool.

 - Once cool, dust with powdered sugar.